ngxs/store/docs/concepts/select/signals.md

 );
 ```

 The reason we didn't tie our solution to NgRx signals is because we aimed for it to be solution-agnostic.
-Therefore, these utility functions, `produceSelectors` and `produceActions`, can be utilized in a similar manner with other state management solutions.
+Therefore, these utility functions, `createSelectMap` and `createDispatchMap`, can be utilized in a similar manner with other state management solutions.